 The B-WISER Summer Science Camp is a team-taught, hands-on, week long residential experience in a state-of-the art science facility.
 The camp will be held June 5 – 10, 2016 and is open to girls who are completing the seventh grade this school year.
 Dedicated to promoting the interest of young women in science and engineering, teachers provide each girl with a full laboratory experience.
 There will be no textbooks or tests.
-During the day, students take a full curriculum with classes in chemistry, engineering, physics, life science, robotics and earth science.
-In the evening, prominent scientists share their enthusiasm in areas such as laser techniques, boomerangs, physics, and energy conservation.
+During the day, students take a full curriculum with classes in chemistry, LEGO® robotics, physics, model-robotics, life science, and earth science.
+In the evening, prominent scientists share their enthusiasm in areas such as laser techniques, energy conservation, boomerangs, and physics.

 The cost is $475 with scholarships available for students in the reduced-lunch program.